dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 Armed, Armored, dark vision, collects weapons, armor, and quivers, ranged attack, reload=1, ammo=1, tier 3.

-This enemy gains an attack bonus for each weapon in their inventory, an armor bonus for each piece of armor in their inventory, and 3 additional ammo for each quiver in their inventory.
+This enemy gains an attack bonus for each weapon in their inventory, an armor bonus for each piece of armor in their inventory, and 3 additional ammo for each quiver in their inventory (including ranged weapons).

     "This orc is so covered in iron and steel that you cannot tell where prosthesis ends and armor begins.
 It's blades are long and sharp, and within its arm-mounted crossbow some strange machination whirs disconcertingly."